Rahul Koul, Manager, Strategic Marketing, Wipro

-Although the principle idea of social media started at the personal level, the Wipro executives believe its business potential "is waiting to be tapped."
-Nagendra says social media "work tremendously well for business because its fabric is both one-to-one and one-to-many."
+Although the principle idea of social media started at the personal level, the Wipro executives believe its business potential “is waiting to be tapped.”
+Nagendra says digital platforms “work tremendously well for business because its fabric is both one-to-one and one-to-many.”

 Companies, especially those with consumer products, ignore its use at their own peril.
-According to Webber Shandwick Inline Research, consumers say social media has become the most influential reason for purchasing a product.
+According to Webber Shandwick Inline Research, consumers say digital platforms have become the most influential reason for purchasing a product.

 Because social media provides a two-way platform, “companies can become plugged into customer experiences, both positive and negative, on a real-time basis,” say Rahul Koul, Manager, Strategic Marketing, Wipro.
 “Companies get first-hand, barefaced feedback.”
 He says when companies address their problems instantaneously; it has a “huge impact on their customer satisfaction index.”
 This is called “the super-fresh Web,” he adds.

 Social media is now the number-one online activity, beating e-mail, according to a Nielson Wire study.
 It found two-thirds of the global Internet population visit social sites.

 According to the January report, global consumers spent more than 5.5 hours on social networking sites like Facebook and Twitter in December, an 82 percent increase from the same time a year before when users were spending just over three hours on social networking sites.
 In fact, time spent on social sites accounts for 10 percent of all Internet time, according a Nielson Global Faces and Network Places study.